taddieken95/Accuray_Tech_Comm_Guide/Chapter 5: ECOs/Section 1: ECO Overview.md

 # Engineering Change Order Overview

-> **NOTE:** This section will provide information regarding the purpose and functionality of Engineering Change Orders (ECOs) in Accuray's Agile PLM system.
+> This section will provide information regarding the purpose and functionality of Engineering Change Orders (ECOs) in Accuray's Agile PLM system.

 ## "What are ECOs?"